regbake/trip-planner-api/README.md

 Additional notes:
 4) Locking down the API - if this API was used in production it would be useful to include a request limiter.
 There are no API keys currently used to query the WorldBank API and all data is Public.
 It would be helpful to reduce the number of calls to 'this' API in the effort to reduce spamming/overuse.

+* The file 'process.txt' is included as some rough note-taking from before/while beginning the exercise.